CatBoxy/Botacura/README.md

 My first grupal project, created with Node.js, SQL and Sequelize

 ## General info
-This project is simple e-commerce website focused on rock climbing and hiking products.
+This project is a simple e-commerce website focused on rock climbing and hiking products.
 The main objective was to learn how to design and build from scratch a complete web app and to develop a good understanding of the tools implemented.

 ## Technologies